The Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE)

 Call boxes are the yellow telephone boxes installed along highways.
 They provide direct access to motorists who need assistance.
 Whether it’s a flat tire, an empty tank of gas or an auto accident, chances are that one day you will need help on the highway.
 Use of the call box is free.
 Motorists are responsible for paying for towing and most other roadside assistance charges.

 The highway call box program in the Sacramento region began in 1991, with state legislation that enabled five counties to join forces in a cooperative regional call box program.
 Sacramento, Yolo, Yuba, Sutter and San Joaquin Counties combined to form the Capitol Valley Regional Service Authority For Freeways And Expressways (SAFE).
 El Dorado County joined the Capitol Valley SAFE in 2000.
 SACOG began managing the call boxes located in Glenn County in 2000.
-Together, these seven counties provide call boxes along highways in a more efficient and cost-effective way than if each county was working on its own.
+Together, these seven counties provide call boxes along highways and 511 “mobile call box” service in a more efficient and cost-effective way than if each county was working on its own.
 Elsewhere in California, the majority of call box programs are operated by individual counties.

 The call box program is financed from an annual $1 charge on all registered vehicles in the participating counties.
 The Council of Governments provides the staffing and management for the Capitol Valley Regional Service Authority For Freeways and Expressways (a.k.a.
 Capitol Valley Regional SAFE, CVR-SAFE).